standroidbeta/data-science/poi_api_guide.md

 ## Places of Interest API

-This API is designed to return
+This API is designed to return the coordinates and general information of a user's desired place of interest relative to the user's current location and desired radius.

 ### API Routes
 | Route                | URL                                                                  | Type |